zyz111222/vllm-ascend/docs/source/tutorials/PaddleOCR-VL.md

 3,000
 ```

-## 结合 vLLM 与 PP-DocLayoutV2 进行离线推理
+## Offline Inference with vLLM and PP-DocLayoutV2

-在上述示例中，我们演示了利用vLLM推断PaddleOCR-VL的方法。通常，我们还需要整合PP-DocLayoutV2模型，充分释放PaddleOCR-VL模型的能力，使其更符合PaddlePaddle官方提供的示例。
+In the above example, we demonstrated how to use vLLM to infer the PaddleOCR-VL-0.9B model.
+Typically, we also need to integrate the PP-DocLayoutV2 model to fully unleash the capabilities of the PaddleOCR-VL model, making it more consistent with the examples provided by the official PaddlePaddle documentation.

 :::{note}
-Use separate virtual environments for and to prevent dependency conflicts.
+Use separate virtual environments for VLLM and PPdoclayoutV2 to prevent dependency conflicts.

-### 拉取paddle配套cann镜像
+### Pull the PaddlePaddle-compatible CANN image

 ```
 docker pull ccr-2vdh3abv-pub.cnc.bj.baidubce.com/device/paddle-npu:cann800-ubuntu20-npu-910b-base-aarch64-gcc84
 ```

-启动容器，参考如下命令
+Start the container using the following command:

 ```
 docker run -it --name paddle-npu-dev -v $(pwd):/work \